 More info and details here. https://www.bestofniceblog.com/transport-in-nice/buses-in-nice/bus-from-nice-to-cannes/

 For the group coming with private buses, parking options or drop-off zones are:

 – dropping off people at Place general de Gaulle or port Vauban

-– parking bus on one of the 12 free and unlimited bus park along the port on Avenue du 11 Novembre. (not available during Antics fair in April).
+– parking bus on one of the 12 free and unlimited bus park along the port on Avenue du 11 Novembre. (not available during special events).